 What are soft jaws?
 Soft jaws are a common solution for holding parts that would be difficult to fixture with standard, flat vise jaws during machining.
 Often milled out of aluminum or steel, soft jaws can also be 3D printed with the help of continuous fiber reinforcement.

 Soft jaws are one of the simplest methods of customized work holding.
-Basically, you create an inverted version of your part within the jaws of your vise and clamp things down.
-These jaws aren’t usually customized, but rather, are designed with beveled edges or teeth that can bit into a part.
+You create an inverted version of your part within the jaws of your vise and clamp things down.
+These jaws aren’t usually customized, but rather, are designed with beveled edges or teeth that can bite into a part.

 In a drill or a mill, a chuck holds the rotating tool; in a lathe, it holds the rotating workpiece.
 Chucks commonly use jaws to hold the tool or workpiece.
 The jaws (sometimes called dogs) are typically arranged in a radially symmetrical pattern like the points of a star.